Debt Management Plan (DMPs)

 Types of Debt Management Plans

 Debt Management Plans can vary for different levels of debt.
 If you have a higher amount of debt, this is something that needs careful consideration as it will take a lot longer to pay back your debts.
-However, if you can pay back an agreed affordable amount each month, it may take some time, but it may also provide a lower interest rate and an overall reduction to your debt situation.
+However, if you can pay back an agreed affordable amount each month, it may take some time.
+Your creditors may agree to freeze interest and charges (but this is not guaranteed) which could reduce the amount you pay back overall.

 Advantages of Debt Management Plans

-- Our experts will take into consideration your monthly household budget so you only pay to your creditors what you can afford to pay.
+- Your monthly household budget will be taken into consideration so you only pay to your creditors what you can afford to pay.

-- If you have not been able to pay your household bills, you can get them added to your DMP.
-However, you will still be expected to make monthly payments to your creditors.
+- If you have not been able to pay your household bills, you can get any arrears added to your DMP.
+However, you will still be expected to cover any further usage with ongoing monthly payments.

-- All you need to do is submit one monthly payment, which your debt management company will distribute amongst your creditors.
+- You make one monthly payment which your debt management company will distribute amongst your creditors.

 Disadvantages of Debt Management Plans

-- If you avail a DMP, your creditors are not obligated to deduct or altogether halt your interest and additional charges.
+- Your creditors are not obligated to deduct or altogether halt your interest and additional charges.

 - Some of your creditors may still make attempts to correspond with you.